olofmogren/palmreject/README.md

 Depends only on bash and xinput.

-Turns off touchscreen when stylus is near screen.
+Turns off touchscreen input when stylus is near screen.

 Stylus status is checked every 100 ms.